KrishnaDistributedcomputing/CodeRepo/Azure.md

         az vm create --resource-group myResourceGroup --name myVM --image UbuntuLTS --generate-ssh-keys
         ```

-6. How can Chocolatey be used to automate the deployment of Azure resources?
+6.How can Chocolatey be used to automate the deployment of Azure resources?

 Chocolatey can be used to automate the deployment of Azure resources by using scripts or configuration management tools such as Ansible or Puppet.
 For example, you might create a script that uses the Azure CLI to create a resource group and deploy a virtual machine, and then use Chocolatey to run the script as part of an automated deployment process.